Search

 Farmer’s Market Selection

 53 days.
 Lactuca sativa.
 Open Pollinated.
-Ruby Red Lettuce.
+Ruby Red Lettuce Seeds.
 This early maturing plant produces good yields of red leaf lettuce.
 This is a very heat tolerant variety.
 Slow to bolt.
 Color does not fade in hot weather.
 Perfect for salads and garnishes.
 Adds color to salads.
 Heat Tolerant.
 Always a great seller at Farmer’s Markets.
 Excellent choice for home gardens.
 United States Department of Agriculture, PI 536761.
 A 1858 heirloom from the USA.

 SKU: LC33-750